TracyGJG/utilities/README.md

 ### Description

 Function that restricts a value to within a given numeric range.
-Initialised with the lower and upper boundries of a range, this function returns another specialised function.
+Initialised with the lower and upper boundaries of a range, this function returns another specialised function.

 When the specialised function is called with a single number, the value may be changed to bring it within the predefined range.

-If the input value is below the lower boundries the output from the function will be the lower boundary.
-Likewise, if the input value is above the upper boundries the output from the function will be the upper boundary.
+If the input value is below the lower boundary the output from the function will be the lower boundary.
+Likewise, if the input value exceeds the upper boundary the output from the function will be the upper boundary.

-If the input value is within the boundries the output from the function will be the input value.
+If the input value is within the boundaries the output from the function will be the input value.

 ---